BenLand100/benland/content/post/2022-03-15 Visualizing complex numbers and wavefunctions.md

 There's even more degeneracy at the next energy level, and it would take a long time for this approach to converge, but in a real atom, there would be a magnetic field in addition to the electric potential, which would break this degeneracy by coupling to the orbital angular momentum of the electron.
 A project for another day, perhaps.

+Update: I did write a follow up years later on [simulating the double slit experiment](/post/2026/01/31/double-slit-simulation/), check it out!